dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/13-sampling-and-estimation.md

 2. the values $y$ must be either observed or obtainable from the available measurements
 3. the inclusion probabilities $\pi$ must be computable for the sampling design

 But it is not always the case that all three elements are present at the same time.
+As the first example shown below.

+In fact, many estimation problems can be viewed as species problems.
+- average degree: how many (distinct) edges for each observed vertex?
+- $N_e$ via link tracing: how many distinct edges on multiple paths?

 ### Examples